HerculesMythos/pacman-maxmin/README.md

 # pacman-maxmin
 Java program on Data Structures.
-A game on Pacman using optimization algorithms (Dijkstra, minimax, alpha-beta pruning).
+A game in which we improve pacman's behavior in order to avoid ghosts using optimization algorithms (Dijkstra, minimax, alpha-beta pruning).